Conversion between LinkAhead data models, JSON schema, and XLSX (and vice versa)

 The attribute name (e.g., “Person” above) determines the RecordType, and the value of this attribute can either be an object or a list.
 If it is an object (as in the example above), a single record is represented.
 In the case of a list, multiple records sharing the same RecordType as the parent are represented.

 In cases a. and c., a cell is created in the column corresponding to the property in the XLSX file.
-In case b., columns are created for the Properties of the record, where for each of the Properties the cases a. - d. are considered recursively.
+In case b., columns are created for the Properties of the record, where for each of the Properties the cases a. - e. are considered recursively.
+Case d. leads to a number of columns, one for each of the possible choices.

-For case d. however, the two-dimensional structure of an XLSX sheet is not sufficient.
+For case e. however, the two-dimensional structure of an XLSX sheet is not sufficient.
 Therefore, for such cases, new XLSX sheets/tables are created.

 In these sheets/tables, the referenced records are treated as described above (new columns for the Properties).
 However, there are now additional columns that indicate from which “external” record these records are referenced.

-Let’s now consider these four cases in detail and with examples:
+Let’s now consider these five cases in detail and with examples:

 {